Prologue – A Shadow of Prophecy

 Harry started with a healthy bite of a pumpkin pasty.
 They enjoyed their snacks and their game of chess for a while longer, as the countryside sped past them out the windows.
 They were both so absorbed that they rather lost track of time.

 They were nearly finished with one game, a game in which Harry was losing rather badly, despite the Weasley twins' suggested move.
 More than half his pieces lay in defeated moaning heaps on Draco's edge of the game board.
-There were still a few moves left, however, when there came a knock at the door, followed by a dark haired boy looking in on them, "Sorry," he began, "but have you seen a toad at all?"
+There were still a few possible moves left, however, when there came a knock at the door, followed by a dark-haired boy ducking his head inside, "Sorry," he began, "but have you seen a toad at all?"

 "A toad?
 Why would we have seen a toad?"
-Draco had put on an exasperated expression, no doubt a bit tired of these interruptions.
+Draco had put on an exasperated expression.

 "I've lost him!" wailed the boy, "He keeps getting away from me!"

 "I'm sure he'll turn up."
-Harry quickly reassured him, feeling a bit badly for his plight, even if Draco didn't seem interested in the least.
+Harry quickly reassured him, feeling badly for his plight, even if Draco didn't seem interested in the least.

 "Well, if you see him…" he muttered, as he turned to leave.